C4LV1NPU6/Projects/Lightbike Battle Game Web App/startup/README.md

 -Ability to chat with opponent.

+Links:

-The game website: startup.lightbikebattle.click.
-The host website: lightbikebattle.click.
-These websites may be shut down at the present moment to avoid charges+fees.
+-The game website: startup.lightbikebattle.click.

+-The host website: lightbikebattle.click.

+-IMPORTANT: These websites may be shut down at the present moment to avoid charges+fees.